Icinga/icinga2/doc/6-distributed-monitoring.md

 Continue with the additional node setup step.
 Specify a local endpoint and zone name (`icinga2-client1.localdomain`) and set the master host (`icinga2-master1.localdomain`) as parent zone configuration.
-Specify the path to the previously stored trusted master certificate:
+Specify the path to the previously stored trusted master certificate.

-Pass the following details to the `pki save-cert` CLI command:
+Pass the following details to the `node setup` CLI command:

   Parameter           | Description
   --------------------|--------------------